 The Exoskeleton by Cryochaps

 Finally, it’s worth considering what boots your horse is wearing during exercise.
 We know that the insulating effect of boots and bandages impacts tendon temperatures.
 Therefore, investing in exercise boots that minimise heat build-up is likely to be a sensible consideration.
 We are very excited to bring a new product to the equestrian market.
 The Exoskeleton is an exercise boot developed by Cryochaps.
 It is designed to minimise heat build up in the lower leg during exercise.
 Our exercise boot provides excellent strike protection in all the right places, whilst using forced convection cooling to draw air across the back of the leg as the horse moves.
-The Exoskeleton exercise boot for horses will be available to purchase via our website from July 2022.
+The Exoskeleton exercise boot for horses is available to purchase via our website.